backstage/backstage/plugins/home/api-report.md

   className?: string | undefined;
 }) => JSX.Element;

-// Warning: (ae-missing-release-tag) "HomepageCompositionRoot" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const HomepageCompositionRoot: (props: {
   title?: string | undefined;
   children?: ReactNode;
 }) => JSX.Element;

-// Warning: (ae-missing-release-tag) "HomePageRandomJoke" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const HomePageRandomJoke: (
   props: ComponentRenderer & {